TheFutonEng/robmengert.me/content/posts/hugo-on-vercel.md

 Error: error building site: render: failed to render pages: render of "home" failed: execute of template failed: html/template:index.html:40:17: no such template "_internal/google_news.html"
 ```

 This first batch or errors was easily fixed by removing a line in an HTML file but more errors came right behind it.
 This felt like a faulty path to go down.
 Not being able to do local development easily was a huge false start.
-I found that there are two ways to pick which version of Hugo you want to use to build the Vercel side:
+I found that there are two ways to pick which version of Hugo you want to use on the Vercel side:

 - Environmental variable defined within the project settings in [Vercel](https://vercel.com/docs/concepts/projects/environment-variables)
 - Creating a [`vercel.json`](https://vercel.com/docs/concepts/projects/project-configuration) file in the root of the directory and defining the Hugo version there